chris-wood/ietf100/notes.md

 - Implementations: ??

 # opsec
-Transport encryption and its effect on the Internet (XXX)
+Transport encryption and its effect on the Internet
-- XXX
+- Assess impact of QUIC and related protocols in network operation and management practices
+- TLDR: total encryption helps the ends, hurts the middle -- what's the sweet spot?

-Separating crypto negotiation and communication (XXX)
+Separating crypto negotiation and communication
-- XXX
+- Describe how to factor transport security protocols
+- Run handshake OOB and use it to vend keying material for later use

 # tls
 SNI encryption